mojaloop/mojaloop-business-docs/documents/platform-operating-guideline.md

 The Scheme supports certain Identifiers, or payment addresses, for use in making Transfers.
 The Identifier identifies the Payee whose Transaction Account is credited for the Transfer.
 Supported Scheme Identifiers are listed in an Appendix to the Business Rules.

-_<ul>For each scheme supported identifier, this document should specify what the identifier is and how it is resolved (how it is determined which Payee DFSP is responsible for the transaction account associated with that identifier.</ul>_
+    _For each scheme supported identifier, this document should specify what the identifier is and how it is resolved (how it is determined which Payee DFSP is responsible for the transaction account associated with that identifier._

 #### 1.4.1 Example: The MSISDN Identifier

-_<ul>Each scheme will have its own guidelines for each identifier; the provisions below could vary significantly depending on choices made.</ul>_
+    _Each scheme will have its own guidelines for each identifier; the provisions below could vary significantly depending on choices made._

 - MSISDN's are mobile numbers which are globally unique.
 MSISDN's are the Transaction Account Identifier for DFPSs who are Mobile Network Operators and who are providing Transaction Accounts to their customers.

 - Use of the MSISDN as a Payee Identifier is limited to Transaction Accounts provided by DFSPs who are the Mobile Network Operator responsible for that MSISDN.

-    _<ul>Note: if MSISDN's are used for other Transaction Accounts, they are aliases, and a separate protocol for resolving them must be specified.</ul>_
+    _Note: if MSISDN's are used for other Transaction Accounts, they are aliases, and a separate protocol for resolving them must be specified._

 -   A Party Request for an MSISDN is resolved by a MSISDN directory service determined by the Scheme.
 The Scheme may specify directory service maintenance obligations for Mobile Network Operator DFSPs from time to time.